West Wyalong heavy vehicle alternative route

-Work on Compton Road, from near Fred Kalms Road to just before the Newell Highway intersection (850 metre length), is finished and involved road strengthening, providing wider lanes and shoulders, improving drainage and improving turning movements at Fred Kalms Road intersection.
+Work on Compton Road, from near Fred Kalms Road to just before the Newell Highway intersection (850 metre length), was completed in early 2016 and involved road strengthening, providing wider lanes and shoulders, improving drainage and improving turning movements at Fred Kalms Road intersection.

-Work on Showground Road is finished and involved road strengthening, widening and drainage work as well as improvements to a number of intersections for turning vehicles.
+Work on Showground Road was completed in mid-2016 and involved road strengthening, widening and drainage work as well as improvements to a number of intersections for turning vehicles.
 This included the permanent closure of some intersections.